Harshverm776/date-and-time-zones/README.md

 ## 3. Note

 * UTC and GMT are almost same.
 Don't get confuse between them.
-* Always use ISO instead of UTC because ISO also specify millisecond as well.
+* Always use ISO instead of UTC because ISO also specify millisecond as well and it is the format which can easily transform.

 * **Types of time-**
   1. **Local**